 Personalized coaching and assessments for emerging leaders, executives and business professionals.
 Expertise includes coaching for performance, leadership development, and career transitions.
 Ultimately, personal development is accelerated from 1:1 coaching under the framework of business objectives and organizational core competencies with a focus on developing tech savvy, digitally capable teams.

 Consulting spans digital innovation, strategy and analytics for an array of clients including financial services corporations, marketing agencies, startups and non profit organizations.
-By facilitating workshops or advisory work, we can ideate with your team to envision a future state, surface the key capabilities required to grow digital sales, re-engineer customer experiences, and exceed core business objectives.
-Work products include customized roadmaps and project implementation with specialization in Google and Adobe products.
+This includes workshops, advisory work, and ideation with your team to envision a future state, surface the key capabilities required to grow digital sales, re-engineer customer experiences, and exceed core business objectives.
+Work products include customized roadmaps and agile projects with a specialization in Google and Adobe products.

-From personalized coaching as a primary service, we develop breakthrough change to help individuals become self aware of their own capabilities, their innate gifts and talents, while driving to a results oriented plan.
+From personalized coaching as a primary service and by building strong rapport and trust with a client, breakthrough changes can be made over time to help individuals become self aware of their own capabilities, their innate gifts and talents, while driving to a results oriented plan.